terotests/jeejee/README.md

-# jeejee - small but strong UI library
+# jeejee - the little UI library that could

 NOTE: This is just early release of this version, bugs may appear.